 Because of this simplicity, the feedback is accessible to all those in your organization.
 For example, if customers recently complained about a site bug, that feedback would be actionable by support teams, engineering teams, and marketing teams.

-Review section 6.
+Check out section 6.
 Reviewing and Acting on Feedback and section 8.
 Integrating with Other Applications to explore all the ways to keep the rest of your team in the loop regarding NPS feedback with Delighted.

 Tie NPS to other metrics